Jeff Popovich

-Jeff Popovich (born October 26, 1977) is an American football coach and former defensive back who is the special teams coordinator and cornerbacks coach for the Western Michigan Broncos.
-He also is a former model who appeared in the first season of The Bachelorette.
+Jeff Popovich (born October 26, 1977) is an American football coach and former defensive back who is the assistant head coach, special teams coordinator, and co-defensive coordinator for the Western Michigan Broncos.
+He is also a former model who appeared on the cover of the Abercrombie & Fitch Summer 1999 Quarterly and competed in the first season of The Bachelorette.

 Playing career

 College playing career

 Popovich was a walk-on at the University of Miami who turned into a major contributor on special teams and in nickel packages on defense.
 Originally starting his college career as a wide receiver after being a quarterback and defensive back in high school, Popovich was converted into a defensive back and was a star on special teams cover units and as a holder, lettering all four years at Miami.

 Popovich played in all 46 games, starting 11 times.
 During his college career, he made 154 tackles, one interception, forced one fumble and recovered three.
 He was a three-time BIG EAST All-Academic team member as well as a candidate for national Academic All-America honors.

 "Popovich is like Steve Tasker of the Buffalo Bills," said Butch Davis, head football coach of the nationally ranked Miami Hurricanes.
 "He's a terrific little athlete with a tremendous amount of fire.”